 If you're sure option trading is for you, then get your upgrade and get started!
 Simply search for the stock and click "Trade Options" to open the trading window.
 See screenshot below.

 As you can see, the trading window provides options for buying or selling calls or puts.
 The expiration date is selected from the drop down.
-In this screenshot, we've created a call spread by buying the $8 strike and selling the $9 strike for the same expiration.
-We were able to create call spreads, put spreads, calendar spreads, iron condors and more using the platform.
+In this screenshot, I've created a call spread by buying the $8 strike and selling the $9 strike for the same expiration.
+I was able to create call spreads, put spreads, calendar spreads, iron condors and more using the platform.
 It's easy to use and, of course, free to trade.
 Enjoy!

 In response to Robinhood's $0 commission model, most of the major players have followed suit.
 Through those platforms you'll get access to additional research and enhanced trading software.
 The value Robinhood provided has been somewhat diminished by these larger firms.